Surveillance & Drone Services

 In virtually every case technology now plays a major role in getting the job done by enhancing the ability for a PI to gather and document information that tells the story of a crime, fraud or transgression.
-From micro-bugs the size of a flea, to high quality GPS trackers and stealth drones that hover unseen over suspects and track their every move.

 Out on the streets, the time tested approach to getting eyes on the subject and gathering evidence is still very much in play.
 The basic approach to surveillance has remained the same for decades-

 Social Media- How People Often Hand Over Evidence to PI’s